 For those who want to apply for residency before retirement, both countries offer investor paths to residency.
 In Costa Rica, this involves making a $200,000USD investment into assets (land, house car rather than mortgage and loans) in this country.
 Panama has an additional friendly nations policy for fifty countries (including most expat origin countries) that boasts very low requirements for gaining residency.

 So which expat destination is right for you?

-For those who require a large selection of goods at great prices in their life as an expat, Panama will likely be a better fit.
-But if you value a high-quality lifestyle in a safe, peaceful, and ecologically beautiful communities, we highly recommend you choose Costa Rica.
+For those expats who require a large selection of goods at great prices, Panama will likely be a better fit.
+But if you value living a high-quality lifestyle in safe, peaceful, and ecologically beautiful communities, we highly recommend you choose Costa Rica.
 Cheaper and more abundant shopping in Panama is just a short drive or flight away from the Southern Zone of Costa Rica—our favorite expat destination in the world!
 We chose South Pacific Costa Rica to be our home and we invite you to try it out, too.
 Our fresh climate, friendly people, diverse wildlife, all exist on this spectacular landscape, where green mountains stretch down to our pristine Pacific beaches.
 This magical environment draws in anyone who truly cares about achieving a relaxing, enjoyable, pura vida quality of life.